pranithagunti/FinTrack/README.md

 ## 🚀 Features

-- 📂 Track and manage personal files securely
+- 📂 Track and manage personal files securely.
 - 📊 Visualize file activity and usage patterns
 - 📅 Smart reminders and scheduled automation using Inngest
 - 🔔 Email notifications with Resend